 When it comes to breeding for specific traits, a breeder will tend to consider the inherited genetic material of the dog.
-However, a successful breeder is one who understand the influence of the environment, which is referred to as “nurture”.
+However, a successful breeder is one who understands the influence of the environment, which is referred to as “nurture”.
 The nurturing of a dog involves the formative years, situations and households in which it was brought up with, and the social interactions with other dogs, parents or breeder.
 All these experiences help shape how the genes are expressed.
 So does air pollution, diet, exercise, and so on.

 With dogs, the mothers tend to have more influence on the puppies than the father, therefore just like with human parenting, the mother must be stable enough to teach and guide her offspring to become mature and mentally stable adults.
 Likewise, the breeder or dog owner will have an influential impact on the dam, in turn, influencing the offspring.
-It is important that the breeder maintains a healthy relationship with all dogs to ensure a successful nurture.
+It is important that the breeder maintains a healthy relationship with all dogs to ensure successful nurture.
 This is often seen in dogs who have been deprived of a social life or have been abused, it drastically affects how they treat others in the future and prove to be substantial threats and problems to the breeder and thus, are not fit for future breeding purposes and business.

 10. Stud Book

-A stud book is basically a registry.
+A studbook is basically a registry.
 The name is often called a herdbook or more specifically, a breed registry.
-A stud book registers male dogs that are equipped to breed, and contains each dog’s papers, or pedigree.
+A stud book registers male dogs that are equipped to breed and contains each dog’s papers, or pedigree.
 Such documents detail the dog’s ancestral history and give a thorough scope of its breeding background.
 They can contain the names of the male and female breeding dogs, names of ancestors, the color, addresses, or even information regarding past litters.